IanTeda/old.hugo.ianteda.com/content/blog/2017-05-10-rule-9-always-start-with-the-end-in-mind.md

 The path less traveled can be dangerous, it is uncharted and filled with traps.
 And when pioneering, when innovating often you will need to be the first to taste the berries and hope they are not poisonous.

-> To become 'unique,' the challenge is to fight the hardest battle which anyone can imagine until you reach your destination. <br/><cite>-- A. P. J. Abdul Kalam</cite>
+{{< blockquote quote="To become 'unique,' the challenge is to fight the hardest battle which anyone can imagine until you reach your destination." author="A. P. J. Abdul Kalam">}}

 _Check out the [The Engineering Rule Book](/series/the-engineering-rule-book) for the other rules._